pedrolabonia/dadosabertos-scraper/README.md

 This script efficiently downloads all dataset **metadata** from Brazil's open data portal, [dados.gov.br](https://dados.gov.br/).

 It works around the API's 9999-item pagination limit by sequentially scraping smaller categories based on license type (`cc-by`, `cc-zero`, etc.).
-This ensures a complete and successful download of all available metadata.
+This ensures a complete and successful download of (almost) all available metadata.

 ## How to Run